MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Creating-a-DNS-Infrastructure-Design.md

 If your organization has an existing DNS infrastructure, you must make sure that you understand how your DNS infrastructure will interact with the Active Directory namespace.
 For a worksheet to assist you in documenting your existing DNS infrastructure design, download Job\_Aids\_Designing\_and\_Deploying\_Directory\_and\_Security\_Services.zip from Job Aids for Windows Server 2003 Deployment Kit \([http:\/\/go.microsoft.com\/fwlink\/?LinkID\=102558](http://go.microsoft.com/fwlink/?LinkID=102558)\) and open "DNS Inventory" \(DSSLOGI\_8.doc\).

 > [!NOTE]
-> In addition to IP version 4 \(IPv4\) addresses, [!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)] also supports IP version 6 \(IPv6\) addresses.
+> In addition to IP version 4 \(IPv4\) addresses,  Windows Server 2008  also supports IP version 6 \(IPv6\) addresses.
 For a worksheet to assist you in listing the IPv6 addresses while documenting the recursive name resolution method of your current DNS structure, see [Appendix A: DNS Inventory](Appendix-A--DNS-Inventory.md).

 Before you design your DNS infrastructure to support AD DS, it can be helpful to read about the DNS hierarchy, the DNS name resolution process, and how DNS supports AD DS.
 For more information about the DNS hierarchy and name resolution process, see the DNS Technical Reference \([http:\/\/go.microsoft.com\/fwlink\/?LinkID\=48145](http://go.microsoft.com/fwlink/?LinkID=48145)\).
 For more information about how DNS supports AD DS, see the DNS Support for Active Directory Technical Reference \([http:\/\/go.microsoft.com\/fwlink\/?LinkID\=48147](http://go.microsoft.com/fwlink/?LinkID=48147)\).